Dr Phil Gee

 I started my research career in the Microbiology Department at Rothamsted Experimental Station.
 I made the switch to Psychology in 1986 and gained both my BSc and PhD at the University of Plymouth.
 My first postdoctoral position was in the Consumer Sciences Department of the Institute of Food Research at Reading.
 I returned to Plymouth as a Lecturer in 1995.

-eBooks in Higher Education, Behaviour Analysis, Citizen Science, Temporal Discrimination, Animal Behaviour and Enrichment in Captive Animals.
+eBooks in Higher Education, Behaviour Analysis and Positive Behavioural Support, Citizen Science, Temporal Discrimination, Animal Behaviour and Enrichment in Captive Animals.

 Harding, S. A., Gee, P. & Bryson, P. J. Personality factors as predictors of decompression illness.
 Undersea & Hyperbaric Medical Society Annual Scientific Meeting, Sydney, Australia, 26th - 29th May, 2004.